pranaya890/NCA/Note/Linux/User Environment Variables.md

 - To see all shell variables, including user-defined ones, use the `set` command (note: it shows more than just environment variables).
 - You can also use `echo $VARIABLE_NAME` to **view the value** of a specific variable.
 - Environment variables can be **temporarily modified** in the shell by using `VARIABLE=value` syntax before a command or by exporting it.
-- To **permanently modify environment variables**, add export statements to configuration files like:
+- To permanently modify environment variables, add export statements to configuration files like:
 - `~/.bashrc` (for bash shell)
 - `~/.zshrc` (for zsh shell)
 - `~/.profile` or `/etc/environment` (for login shells)